homiak/waterdragon/README.md

 ### Release v 4.5.1
 - Fix the bug with undefined variable "winddragon"
-- Add more conversations to the Dragon dialogue
+- Adds more conversations to the Dragon dialogue

 ### Release v 4.5.0
 - Fix bugs
 - Fix grammatical errors